kayhead996/Professional/README.md

 ## Android
 This project is a bookstore app which is implented using ContentProviders in Android.
 All the work, however, is done on the UI thread.
 This app allows users to add books to a cart, generates random IDs and prices for books, saves them to a SQLlite database table and gives the options for checkout.

+## Python
+This project is a neural network for binary classification implemented using Python's numpy and matplotlib libaries.
+The neural network implements L2 regulization and a variable learning rate